-Sadly, a lot of the most interesting beers stay in Hawaii, being part of a small enough production scale that it really doesn’t make sense for them to cross the Pacific.
-Places like Brew Lab, that specialize in intriguing one-offs for the neighborhood or, when traveling resumes, thirsty and curious tourists.
+Unfortunately, being part of a small enough production scale, a lot of the most interesting beers stay in Hawaii because it really doesn’t make sense for them to cross the Pacific.
 Yet, as the relatively young scene grows, more and more Hawaiian-made options will likely land on the mainland.

 More Beer Guides

 From large outfits like Kona Brewing, with production facilities both in Hawaii and in the lower 48, to small operations like Beer Lab or Lanikai Brewing, the Hawaiian beer story is a promising one.
-Here are five we strongly suggest that you can almost surely find in your own zip code:
+Here are the five best Hawaiian beers we strongly suggest that you can almost surely find in your own zip code.

-It’s not the most hoppy IPA, nor the most unique, but it’s surely one of the most balanced.
-Maui Brewing Company’s popular IPA is easy on the palate, one of relatively few options within the genre that won’t overwhelm on a scorching hot day — probably because Hawaiians need thirst-quenching qualities in addition to a dose of hops, after a day in the sun.
-The dry-hopped beer has a nice tropical quality, with a slight sizzle of citrus.
+It’s not the happiest IPA nor the most unique, but it’s surely one of the most balanced.
+Maui Brewing Company’s popular IPA is easy on the palate.
+It’s one of the relatively few options within the genre that won’t overwhelm on a scorching hot day, probably because Hawaiians need thirst-quenching qualities in addition to a dose of hops after a day in the sun.
+The dry-hopped beer has a nice tropical quality with a slight sizzle of citrus.

-While staple beers like Longboard Island Lager and Big Wave Golden Ale are plenty refreshing and available in most stores, Kona has a more creative side, depending on the season.
-One of the label’s newest creations is arguably its best in the Hibiscus Brut IPA.
+While staple beers like Longboard Island Lager and Big Wave Golden Ale are plenty refreshing and available in most stores, Kona has a more creative side depending on the season.
+One of the label’s newest creations is arguably its best — the Hibiscus Brut IPA.
 Deceptively big at 8% ABV, this beer is salmon in color, brewed with a tasty dose of hibiscus and grape-y Nelson Sauvin Hallertau Blanc hops.
-It’s a nice mix of the cleanness that comes with a good brut IPA, plus just the right amount of bitterness and that floral, tea-like kick only hibiscus can offer.
-Look out for this beer towards the end of summer in September.
+It’s a nice mix of the cleanness that comes with a good brut IPA plus just the right amount of bitterness and that floral, tea-like kick only hibiscus can offer.

 Most of Hilo Brewing Company’s work stays in the archipelago, but a few beers occasionally make it to the mainland.
 The label’s pale ale is delicious, having won a few awards with its focused flavors and squeaky clean build.
 It’s the perfect antidote to spicy food and what you should be reaching for after an afternoon spent riding waves or biking through town.